1. Do Not Fail to Notify Your Employer

 2. Seek Medical Care as Soon as Possible

 In addition to reporting their injury, the employee needs to seek medical care.
 On many occasions, employees think that they will simply get better and will try to hold off and wait as long as possible before seeking care.
-The individual is in a much better position in terms of his or her claim if medical care is sought early on, even if a doctor simply documents the condition and, in their opinion, believes the employee should wait for further care.
+The individual is in a much better position in terms of his or her claim if medical care is sought early on, even if a doctor simply documents the condition and, in his or her opinion, believes the employee should wait for further care.

 3. Don’t Miss Your Doctor’s Appointments